-Derivative Fair Value Measurements
+Derivative and Financial Instruments Fair Value Measurements

 The Company's contracts are non-exchange-traded and valued using prices provided by external sources.
-For some of the Company's energy contracts, management receives quotes from multiple sources.
-To the extent that multiple quotes are received, the prices reflect the average of the bid-ask mid-point prices obtained from all sources believed to provide the most liquid market for the commodity.
-The remainder of the assets and liabilities represent contracts for which external sources or observable market quotes are not available.
-These contracts are valued based on various valuation techniques including, but not limited to, internal models based on a fundamental analysis of the market and extrapolation of the observable market data with similar characteristics.
-As of December 31, 2019, contracts valued with prices provided by models and other valuation techniques make up 10% of derivative liabilities.
+For the Company's energy contracts, management uses quoted observable forward prices.
+To the extent that observable forward prices are not available, the quoted prices reflect the average of the forward prices from the prior year, adjusted for inflation.
+As of December 31, 2020, contracts valued with prices provided by models and other valuation techniques make up 25% of derivative liabilities and 100% of other financial instruments.

-The Company's significant position classified as Level 3 includes physical power executed in illiquid markets.
+The Company's significant positions classified as Level 3 include physical power executed in illiquid markets.
 The significant unobservable inputs used in developing fair value include illiquid power tenors and location pricing, which is derived by extrapolating pricing and as a basis to liquid locations.
-The tenor pricing and basis spread are based on observable market data, when available, or derived from historic prices and forward market prices from similar observable markets, when not available.
+The tenor pricing and basis spread are based on observable market data when available or derived from historic prices and forward market prices from similar observable markets when not available.

-The following tables quantify the significant unobservable inputs used in developing the fair value of the Company's Level 3 positions as of December 31, 2019:
+The following table quantifies the significant unobservable inputs used in developing the fair value of the Company's Level 3 positions as of December 31, 2020: